jlengstorf/jamstack-intro/README.md

 ### Section 1: Create a Basic JAMstack Site

 - Create an `index.html` with a heading and a content area
+- Use `npx serve` to load the site during development
 - Create a `styles.css` with basic styles
 - Create a `main.js` that loads repos from GitHub
 - Add a `link` and a `script` element to `index.html`
-- Use the `serve` package to get a local server going

 ### Section 2: Deploy a JAMstack Site